 SecureCRT is an extremely customizable terminal emulator with support for Secure Shell (SSH1 and SSH2) as well as Telnet, Telnet/TLS, Rlogin, serial, and TAPI protocols.
 SecureCRT is ideal for connecting to remote systems running Windows, UNIX, and VMS.

-SecureFX is a high-security file transfer client with great flexibility in

-    configuration and transfer protocols.
-SecureFX includes a command-line

-    utility for scripting batch jobs to perform secure unattended file transfers

-    and also supports "relentless" file transfers that automatically reconnect

-    and resume when connections are broken.
+SecureFX is a high-security file transfer client with great flexibility in configuration and transfer protocols.
+SecureFX includes a command-line utility for scripting batch jobs to perform secure unattended file transfers and also supports "relentless" file transfers that automatically reconnect and resume when connections are broken.

-    Get a commercially supported UNIX Secure Shell server.
+Get a commercially supported Linux Secure Shell server.

 Have secure terminal emulation for my Mac systems.

 Replace nonsecure Telnet.

 Securely transfer files with simple drag and drop.